pola-rs/polars/docs/source/user-guide/expressions/expression-expansion.md

 ## Function `col`

 The function `col` is the most common way of making use of expression expansion features in Polars.
-Typically used to refer to one column of a dataframe, in this section we explore other ways in which you can use `col`.
+Typically used to refer to one column of a dataframe, in this section we explore other ways in which you can use `col` (or its variants, when in Rust).

 ### Explicit expansion by column name